Niños Héroes: Memorials and historical memory

 As the centennial of the war approached, there were calls to recover the remains of the cadets, so that a memorial that was also a burial site could honor their bravery.
 The 1881 cenotaph honored them, but did not have the significance of a burial site.
 The Mexican government acceded to the request of the Mexican Army and the Military Academy to find the remains, but work did not begin until after President Truman's 1947 visit.
 The concerted search for the bones was no easy task.
-During the war, the dead were quickly buried for sanitary reasons, near where they fell, so that there were the remains of around 600 in Chapultepec Park.
+During the war, the dead were quickly buried for sanitary reasons, near where they fell, so that the remains of around 600 were in Chapultepec Park.
 Several sites were excavated.
 A mass grave was found on the southern hillside of Chapultepec Hill.
 Six bodies were officially identified as belonging to the six deceased cadets of 1847, but a later investigation "alleged that the sappers found numerous skeletons but removed only the smallest from the soil."
 Mexico City newspapers proclaimed that the bodies of the cadets had been found, but the Mexican government convened a panel of scientists to confirm the identities of the bones.
 There was tremendous pressure on them to validate that these were indeed the remains, which was done.
 The remains were placed in gold and crystal urns, and moved to the Military Academy.
 A plaque was placed at the site.

-On September 27, 1952, after many public ceremonies, a monument was inaugurated in the Plaza de la Constitución (Zócalo) with an honor guard from the several military academies of the Americas.
+On September 27, 1952, after many public ceremonies, a monument was inaugurated in the Plaza de la Constitución (Zócalo) with an honor guard from the various military academies of the Americas.

 The six cadets are honored by an imposing monument made of Carrara marble by architect Enrique Aragón and sculptor Ernesto Tamariz at the entrance to Chapultepec Park (1952).

 At the castle itself, in 1967 Gabriel Flores painted a large mural above the stairway depicting Escutia's leap from the roof with the Mexican flag.

-The 5000-peso banknote (1987 series) commemorated the battle.
+The 5,000-peso banknote (1987 series) commemorated the battle.
 The cadets are shown and named on the front of the banknote, and Chapultepec Castle is on the reverse.
 Starting in 1993, this banknote was retired in favor of the 5 nuevos pesos coin, and there is no analogous banknote in the 1996 series.
 The cadets appear on a N$50 coin minted from 1993; it is rare compared to the N$50 banknote.

-The name Niños Héroes, along with the cadets' individual names, are commonly given to streets, squares and schools across Mexico.
-Metro Niños Héroes is the name of a station on the Mexico City Metro, as well as a station on the Monterrey Metro.
-Streets in the Condesa neighborhood adjacent to Chapultepec Castle bear the names of each cadet who took part.
+The name Niños Héroes, along with the cadets' individual names, are commonly given to streets, squares and schools and other public areas across Mexico, including Metro Niños Héroes of the Mexico City Metro and a station on the Monterrey Metro.
+Streets in the Condesa neighborhood adjacent to Chapultepec Castle bear the names of each cadet.